-Displays the tree of macrofilter instances contained in the currently selected program.
-By default it is available at the top of Program Editor, but can also be undocked and placed anywhere in the main window.
+This control displays the tree of the macrofilter instances contained within the selected program.
+By default it is attached to the top of Program Editor, but can also be undocked and placed anywhere in the main window.

 - Program Editor

-Program Editor is the area within Adaptive Vision Studio in which filters (tools) are placed and connected to create programs.
-To insert a filter there just drag and drop one from the Toolbox or double-click it.
+The Program Editor is the area within Adaptive Vision Studio in which filters (tools) are placed and connected to create programs.
+To insert a filter there, just drag and drop one from the Toolbox or double-click on it.